ajs0428/SOC-patterns-drivers/README.md

 The majority of the R code is contained in Quarto (.qmd) files \
-which is similar to R markdown and can be run in RStudio
+which is similar to Rmarkdown and can be run in RStudio

 R workflow for reproducing: